 Soon after, we finished our tour steps from the Common, at the Bull & Finch Bar — better known as the bar that inspired Cheers.

 I loved this tour.
 It’s expensive at $40 per person, but it really is well-executed and full of entertainment.
 If you treat it like the special activity that it is, that makes it worth the price.

 If you’re looking for a special gift for your movie-loving, Boston-dwelling friend or family member, this tour is a solid choice, and one that I recommend.
-And if you’re planning New York holidays, On Location has a number of tours in New York as well, from Sex and the City to The Sopranos!
+And if you’re planning a New York trip, On Location has a number of tours in New York as well, from Sex and the City to The Sopranos!